busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 - removed events get deleted
 - existing events get updated

+### GitHub Integration

+We have an OAuth integration with GitHub.
+TODO: consolidate

 ### GitHub Summary

 Public GitHub activity of registered users is shared